centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-troubleshooting.md

 This chapter shows some guidelines on how to troubleshoot your MAP installation.

-## "Could not authenticate using admin (error 500)"
+## "Failed to authenticate" error when connecting to the MAP homepage

 #### Symptom

-When connecting to Centreon MAP service, an "authentication failed" error occurs.
+A "Failed to authenticate" error occurs in the MAP homepage when trying to connect to the Centreon MAP service.

 #### Problem

-The credentials to connect to the MAP module are no longer valid because they have been changed, probably due to a password expiration.
+The credentials used by the **Web interface** user (defined during the installation) to connect to the MAP module are no longer valid because they have been changed, probably due to a password expiration.

 #### Solution